bgulati/Jenkins-Test-Repo/README.md

             - you are done when the output is
             `Hi username/repository!
 You've successfully authenticated, but GitHub does not provide shell access.`
     - configure Nexus access for Maven
-        - make sure you are logged in as vagrant user
-        - `sudo cp /vagrant/settings-template.xml /vagrant/settings.xml`
+        - `cp /vagrant/settings-template.xml /var/lib/jenkins/.m2/settings.xml`
-        - edit settings.xml to replace the username and password with the credentials of the Nexus user permitted to deploy artifacts
+        - edit the copied settings.xml to replace the username and password with the credentials of the Nexus user permitted to deploy artifacts
     - go to `http://192.168.50.7:8080/pluginManager/available` and install `Thin Backup` plugin
     - configure backup directory at `http://192.168.50.7:8080/thinBackup/backupsettings` to be `/var/lib/jenkins/backup`
     - go to `http://192.168.50.7:8080/thinBackup/` and select `Restore`